btrplace/migrations-UCC-15/README.md

 ### Environment configuration

-Get the deployment script from <g5k_scripts REPO, custom branch !>
+Get the deployment script from https://github.com/vincent-k/scripts-g5k Checkout the branch 'ucc-15'

 First, edit the `config` file, here are the options you should care about: